loading…

 MCP server for analyzing Clay tables — schema, rows, errors, and enrichment debugging, using the internal Clay API to enable AI assistants to understand and debug Clay tables.

-MCP server for analyzing Clay tables — schema, rows, errors, credit cost, and enrichment debugging, via the same internal Clay API the frontend uses.
+MCP server for analyzing Clay tables — schema, rows, errors, credit cost, and enrichment debugging, via Clay's public v3 API.

 Connects Claude (Desktop, Code, or any MCP client) to Clay.
 Share any app.clay.com URL and Claude can read the schema, pull rows, trace enrichment failures end-to-end through Clay Functions (subroutines), and see exactly how many credits each cell consumed.
-Two installable Claude Code skills (write-clay-formula, write-claygent-prompt) cover the writing workflows.
+Writing formulas and Claygent prompts lives in the companion clay-gtm-architect project — slab reads and debugs, the architect builds.

 A core design choice: slab returns structured JSON, not pre-digested prose.
 Earlier versions rendered markdown summaries, classified identifier values by shape, and flagged columns as "likely broken" inside the script.
 That's all gone.
 The current shape is: fetch → project to a token-cheap form → return raw JSON.
 Interpretation, classification, and judgment happen in the LLM.
 The script's job is fetching, projecting, and caching — not deciding.